devzbysiu/cargo-blinc/README.md

 ##### Example use case:

 - run `cargo watch -x blinc`
-- after every file change, it will start blinking with blue light as long as tests are running
+- after every file save, it will start blinking with blue light
+- it will start execution of `cargo test`
 - after tests finish it will glow red when tests fail or green when tests succeed
 </p>